SoftwareAgenten/GA-Analyzer/README.md

 Invoked Callback
 ```

-The context own two properties, `formData : Array`, and `requests : Object`.
+The context owns two properties, `formData : Array`, and `requests : Object`.
 The IDs of the requests are used as keys on the `requests` property.

 ## Examples